MichaelCretignier/TACS/README.md

 [ADS] https://ui.adsabs.harvard.edu/abs/2025MNRAS.540.1786F/abstract

+Contact me by email to get the Master_table.csv file.

 The computation of the RV budget is made using:

 1) ARVE (Al Moulla, K et al. in prep.)